" Both servants were portrayed with panache…the nimble mezzo-soprano was a perky Betty" - New York Times

 American mezzo-soprano SarahAnn Duffy is a passionate interpreter of opera, oratorio, and contemporary music.

-SarahAnn received her bachelor of music from the New England Conservatory and is a current member of the Vocal Arts Program at Bard College Conservatory (Master of Music 2019), under the mentorship of Dawn Upshaw and Kayo Iwama where she studies with Lorraine Nubar.
+SarahAnn received her bachelor of music from the New England Conservatory and her master of music from the Vocal Arts Program at Bard College Conservatory under the mentorship of Dawn Upshaw and Kayo Iwama.
+She currently studies with Lorraine Nubar.